Uncertain Pronunciations and Coding:

 First, we need a compilation of strings and formats that most modern TTS programs usually recognize, even if the pronunciations are ambiguous.
 Even if the lists are not released by TTS providers, they can be created by users using test files.
 Perhaps a website owner can offer to compile a unified list from the separate TTS program providers, such as if at least three providers have the same string in their lists, so providers can still maintain some competitive advantage while content editors can save on the work they have to do and TTS providers can discover what strings should be added to their programs.

-Second, we need a tool, like a validator, where we can input either text or a URL and have it tell us what is missing from a TTS list and have it tell us which items are usually subject to ambiguity when rendered unless we coded them.
+Third, we need a tool, like a validator, where we can input either text or a URL and have it tell us what is missing from a TTS list and have it tell us which items are usually subject to ambiguity when rendered unless we coded them.
 It could recognize the coding when present, so we can focus on those items needing coding.
 Ordinary dictionaries of English, at least some at the upper end of dictionary scholarship, already often offer multiple pronunciations for one word.
 If default pronunciations are known, and are consistent across TTS programs, it can tell us what they are, so we can decide when coding is not necessary for a particular item.
 In that case, validation won’t be able to give a passing grade, but we’ll know from the results what to do and what to skip to save time.